Suicide Act 1961

-The Suicide Act 1961 (9 & 10 Eliz 2 c 60) is an Act of the Parliament of the United Kingdom.
+The Suicide Act 1961 (9 & 10 Eliz.
+2. c.
+60) is an Act of the Parliament of the United Kingdom.
 It decriminalised the act of suicide in England and Wales so that those who survived a suicide attempt would no longer be prosecuted.

 The text of sections 1 and 2 of this Act was enacted verbatim for Northern Ireland by sections 12 and 13 of the Criminal Justice Act (Northern Ireland) 1966.
-The Act did not apply to Scotland, which remains the only UK nation which has not legislated to decriminalise suicide attempts.

 Analysis

 Suicide is defined as the act of intentionally ending one's own life.
-Before the Suicide Act 1961, it was a crime to commit suicide, and anyone who attempted and survived could be prosecuted and imprisoned, while the families of those who died could also potentially be prosecuted.
-In part, that criminalization reflected religious and moral objections to suicide as self-murder.
-Augustine and Thomas Aquinas had formulated the view that whoever deliberately took away the life given to them by their Creator showed the utmost disregard for the will and authority of God and jeopardized their salvation, encouraging the Church to treat suicide as a sin.
-By the early 1960s, however, the Church of England was re-evaluating its stance on the legality of suicide, and decided that counselling, psychotherapy and suicide prevention intervention before the event took place would be a better solution than criminalisation of what amounted to an act of despair in this context.
+Before the Suicide Act 1961, it was a crime to die by suicide and anyone who attempted and survived could be prosecuted and imprisoned, while the families of those who died could also potentially be prosecuted.
+In part, that criminalisation reflected religious and moral objections to suicide as self-murder.
+Augustine and Thomas Aquinas had formulated the view that whoever deliberately took away the life given to them by their Creator showed the utmost disregard for the will and authority of God and jeopardised their salvation, encouraging the Church to treat suicide as a sin.
+By the early 1960s, however, the Church of England was re-evaluating its stance on the criminality of suicide and decided that counselling, psychotherapy and suicide prevention intervention before the event took place would be a better solution than criminalisation of what amounted to an act of despair in this context.

 Sir Charles Fletcher-Cooke was the principal figure behind the emergence, introduction and passage of this legislation.
 Before it was introduced in July 1961, Fletcher-Cooke had been unsuccessfully trying to introduce such a bill for the decriminalisation of suicide for over a decade beforehand.
 While Home Secretary Rab Butler supported the bill, Prime Minister Harold Macmillan did not.
 In the event, the bill passed into law easily, decriminalising suicide, but creating an offence of "assisting, aiding or abetting suicide", which later became a pivotal clause for future debates about voluntary euthanasia several decades later.

 The Suicide Act was, however, a significant piece of legislation for, while section 1 treated the previous legal rule that suicide is a crime as "abrogated", section 2(1) stated:

-This created a new offence of "complicity in suicide", but the effect is unparalleled in this branch of the law because there is no other instance in which an accessory can incur liability when the principal does not commit a criminal offence.
-The situation with a conspiracy to assist a suicide is likewise unique: if an individual incapable of committing suicide for him or herself enlists the aid of an outside party in performing the act, that party may be charged with conspiracy.
-The wording of s1(1) Criminal Law Act 1977 provides that a conspiracy will come into being if, when everything has been done to realize the agreement, some conduct:
+This created a new offence of "complicity in suicide", an effect unparalleled in this branch of the law because there is no other instance in which an accessory can incur liability when the principal does not commit a criminal offence.
+The situation with a conspiracy to assist a suicide is likewise unique: if an individual incapable of ending their own life enlists the aid of an outside party in performing the act, that party may be charged with conspiracy.
+The wording of s1(1) Criminal Law Act 1977 provides that a conspiracy will come into being if, when everything has been done to realise the agreement, some conduct: